leytilera/addonscript-spec/docs/schema/launch.md

 ### arguments

 This is an array of arguments, which will be used to launch the instance in addition to inherited arguments.
+They will be appended after inherited arguments.

+### jvm_arguments

-They will be appendes after inherited arguments.
+This is an array of JVM arguments, which will be used to launch the instance in addition to inherited JVM arguments.
+They will be appended after inherited JVM arguments.